Wayne Lamb: International tour

-Lamb toured internationally from 1948 to 1950 as a concert dancer with the Elena Imaz International Dance Trio, presenting Spanish dances created by Imaz, who was originally from Argentina.
+Lamb toured internationally from 1948 to 1950 as a concert dancer with the Elena Imaz International Dance Trio, presenting Spanish dances created by Imaz, originally from Argentina.
 They also appeared in the Carnegie Hall Summer Concerts.
 A picture of Lamb with the trio is featured in the January 10, 1951 edition of the Sarasota Herald Tribune.

 Television

-Lamb performed as a regular dancer on The Admiral Broadway Review which became Your Show of Shows in 1950, working with Buddy Hacket, Nancy Walker and Imogene Coca.
+Lamb performed as a regular dancer on The Admiral Broadway Review, which became Your Show of Shows in 1950, working with Buddy Hacket, Nancy Walker and Imogene Coca.
 From 1952 to 1955, other appearances included Toast of the Town (later called The Ed Sullivan Show), Stop the Music with Bert Parks, The Tony Martin Show, The Ezio Pinza Show, the Bob Hope television specials, and The Colgate Comedy Hour.
-Wayne himself declared that he was the first one to wear a dance belt on television in an early version of 'The Burl Ives Show.
+Wayne declared that he was the first to wear a dance belt on television in an early version of The Burl Ives Show.
 Lamb elaborated for the Kalamazoo Gazette: "They wouldn't allow me to stand up straight for fear the American public would see my crotch!"

 Barn Theatre

 In 1955, Lamb's interest in choreography led him to The Barn Theatre, a summer stock theatre in Augusta, Michigan, where he began directing musicals and plays alongside his companion, Angelo Mango, who was also an actor.
 His first assignment for the Barn was choreography for Jack Ragotzy's South Pacific.
-The Holland, Michigan Evening Sentinel from June 1971 states that Lamb's first show for the 1971 summer season was Hello Dolly, which opened June 29, 1971 with Jack Ragotzy as producer and Lamb as Associate Producer.
+The Holland, Michigan Evening Sentinel from June 1971 states that Lamb's first show for the 1971 summer season was Hello Dolly, which opened June 29, 1971, with Jack Ragotzy as producer and Lamb as Associate Producer.
 The cast included Angelo Mango.
 A 1978 Barn Theatre program bio states that Lamb had been with the Barn for 23 years and shares "top artistic and managerial decisions with Jack Ragotzy" (artistic director).
-Lamb was Associate Producer at that time.
-Lamb worked with many acclaimed actors, including Kim Zimmer and Tom Wopat.
-In 2002, Joe Stockdale, a longtime Purdue Theatre colleague, wrote Man in the Spangled Pants: Jack Ragotzy and the first fifty years of the Barn Theatre.
-Lamb’s name is etched in a granite stone for the Barn Theatre’s Wall of Fame.
+Lamb was the Associate Producer at that time.

 Professional teaching

-Lamb was instructor of ballet classes for the New Dance Group in New York City and director of the ballet department for seven years, from 1950–57, 'teaching whenever I was in town.'
+Lamb was the instructor of ballet classes for the New Dance Group in New York City and director of the ballet department for seven years, from 1950–57, 'teaching whenever I was in town.'
 In 1958, he was Director of the School of Dance and Fine Arts in Hastings, Michigan.
 In 1967, he taught dance classes for Diamond Head Theatre in Hawaii.

 University teaching

-Lamb taught dance for Eureka College (Illinois) in 1959, Williams College in 1962 and the University of Massachusetts Amherst from 1964 to 1966.
+Lamb taught dance for Eureka College (Illinois) in 1959, Williams College in 1962, and the University of Massachusetts Amherst from 1964 to 1966.